Standard Probate Applications

 - Serving the Notice on the Queensland Public Trustee

-- Preparing the Form 101 or Form 102 – Application for Letters of Administration
+- Preparing the Form 102 - Application for Letters of Administration (intestacy)

-- Preparing the Form 106 (Affidavit (letters of administration with the will)) or Form 109 (Affidavit (letters of administration on intestacy)) (limited to the standard paragraphs and assuming no evidence suggesting lack of testamentary capacity (if there is a will))
+- Preparing the Form 109 (Affidavit (letters of administration on intestacy)) (limited to the standard paragraphs)

 - Preparing and signing the Form 104 - Affidavit of Publication